jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 When an error happens in Python, an Exception_ is raised, which breaks execution of the program, this means nothing past the line that caused it will run.

-It is useful because there is a problem that needs to be taken of for the program to continue as expected.
+It is useful because there is a problem that needs to be solved for the program to continue as expected.
 It can be a pain when it causes the program to stop early.
 What if I want the program to run even with errors?
-I might want it to give messages to the user who does not care about or understand the details of the error.
+I might want it to give messages to the user who does not understand or care about the details of the error.

 Exception_ Handling is a way to deal with this, it allows programs to make decisions when one happens.